josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/🎭_shakespeare_as_political_operating_system.md

 ---

-## 👑 I. Shakespeare Was Recording England
+## 👑 Shakespeare Was Recording England

 A common misconception treats Shakespeare primarily as:
 - poetic,